pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 resulting object is sufficiently large (the threshold of which is the product of ``mem_chunk_size`` and ``fb_scale_factor`` defined in the :ref:`Horace config
 <manual/Changing_Horace_settings:Horace Config>`), the object is written to a
 temporary file and will be "file-backed".
+See :ref:`manual/Changing_Horace_settings:Changing Horace settings` for more information about configuring Horace and changing the limits when object may become filebacked.

 .. note::